 Let’s say your agent has asked you to get new headshots, but you don’t have the funds for new ones right now.
 Which is the reality for the majority of actors who are just starting out, graduating, and/or moving to a new city.

-You’re the most skint you’ve ever been: you’ve just forked out for a new bond, you’ve just paid your Showcast fees, your union fees, you got a new voice reel, and you haven’t got a part time job lined up just yet.
-Then being asked to drop $300, $400 or even up to 1K (AUD) on new headshots is anxiety inducing to the max.
+You’re the most skint you’ve ever been: you’ve just forked out for a new bond, you’ve just paid your online casting profile fees, your union fees, you got a new voice reel, and you haven’t got a part time job lined up just yet.
+Being asked to drop $300, $400 or even up to 1K (AUD) on new headshots is anxiety inducing to the max.
 And sometimes an absolute impossibility.

 If this is the case for you, don’t panic.
 Just politely let your agent know “I currently don’t have the money to invest in new ones right now, but I will be financially secure to do so in a month or two’s time, can we discuss it then?”
 And just ask what it is specifically about the current headshots that aren’t working.
 If it’s something that your representation cannot answer clearly on the spot, then you never know, your agent may feel differently about you getting new headshots when you touch base about it in a month’s time.